hm-lang/core/proposals/constructors.md

-Of course, it becomes a bit ambiguous if multiple constructor overloads have other parameters that they set, but these can all be defined, but not necessarily assigned in other constructors.
+Of course, it becomes a bit ambiguous if multiple constructor overloads have other parameters that they set, but these can all be declared, but not necessarily assigned in other constructors.
 (Of course, they will be default-initialized in constructors which do not specify them.)

 ```